JOHN HENRY MARTIN 1890–1916

 Buried in Radcliffe on Trent cemetery on 30th December 1916, grave reference B E 114

 Age 11 months, living on Gibbet or Cut Throat Lane, Skirbeck Quarter, Boston with father, Henry, 29, gardener, and Fanny Maria Stephenson, 51, housekeeper.
 His mother had died.

 Living on Newark Road, South Collingham with grandfather Henry Martin, 66, domestic groom and grandmother Jane, 62.
 Name recorded as Harry.

 Age twenty, employed as a Poor Law clerk, living with grandfather Henry Martin, groom and gardener, grandmother Jane, aunts Sarah and Edith on Lincoln Grove, Radcliffe on Trent.
-He is.